TomD0wning/DataStructuresAndAlgorithms/Searching.md

 ![Basic BST with payload](./images/BSTWithPayload.png)

-Efficiently searching a BST is similer to the way a binary search works, in so far as in binary search of a list, we split the list into left and right partitions, and then search either the left or the right partition, according to the search value.
+Efficiently searching a BST is similar to the way a binary search works, in so far as in binary search of a list, we split the list into left and right partitions, and then search either the left or the right partition, according to the search value.
 In a binary search tree, we search the left or the right subtree of a node, according to the key we are searching for.
-This efficiny takes advantage of the ordering rule, an algorithm written in structured english for this would look like:
+This efficiency takes advantage of the ordering rule, an algorithm written in structured english for this would look like:

 ```python
 set current node to the root